maliput/maliput_documentation/docs/overview.rst

 frame of traffic light that contains it.
 Furthermore, the bulbs of each bulb group defines a color and the state, among other things.

-In consequence, it is possible to define pretty complex traffic lights arrays, where bulbs' states changes as required.
+Consequently, it is possible to define pretty complex traffic lights arrays, where bulbs' states change with related rule states.

 Dynamic Rules
 -------------

-`maliput` supports dynamic states of rules.
-Having more than one possible state per rule could make systems pretty complex when handling the environment.
+`maliput` supports dynamic rule states.
+Having more than one possible state per rule and bulbs allows to define complex relations between them for a given region.
-To help the user to handle this situations, `maliput` also provides convenience methods and entities for such a goal.
+`maliput` offers a set of convenient classes to ease the general state transition management,

 Phases
 ^^^^^^

-In a typical intersection we could localize at least two types of actors being present, whose states may change on time basis.
+In a typical road intersection, we may identify at least two `maliput` entities whose states may change.
- - Traffic Lights: To organize the traffic by managing the right of way in the intersection, the traffic lights change their state.
+ - The `Bulbs`' state in `TrafficLights`.
- - Right-Of-Way Rules: This rule isn't static, given that its state will depend on the state of the traffic lights.
+ - The rule state of dynamic rules.
+For instance, a `DiscreteValueRule` whose type is `Right-Of-Way`.

-`maliput` introduces the concept of `Phase` which in essence is a group of rules and their states that apply to an intersection.
+To couple the `Bulb` and `Rule` states, `maliput` introduces the `Phases`.
+A `Phase` aggregates rule states and bulb states.
-In the intersection just proposed, it is expected to have many `phases`.
-To handle this situation a `PhaseRing` class is provided to manage the Phases per intersection and also to iterate them.
+`PhaseRings` manage the transition cycle between `Phases`.

 TODO: Here there should be a link to more information about phases.
 Probably to an example as it is the best way to understand phases, phase ring and phase providers.